sakaki-/archlinux-on-b3/README.md

 * The specific B3 devices (LEDs, buzzer, rear button etc.) are now described by the file `arch/arm/boot/dts/kirkwood-b3.dts` in the main kernel source directory (and included in the git archive too, for reference).
 You can see an example of using the defined devices in `/etc/systemd/system/bootled.service`, which turns on the green LED as Arch Linux starts up, and off again on shutdown (this replaces the previous [approach](http://wiki.mybubba.org/wiki/index.php?title=Let_your_B3_beep_and_change_the_LED_color), which required an Excito-patched kernel).
 * The live USB works because the B3's firmware boot loader will automatically try to run a file called `/install/install.itb` from the first partition of the USB drive when the system is powered up with the rear button depressed.
 In the provided image, we have placed a bootable (interstitial) kernel uImage in that location.
 Despite the name, no 'installation' takes place, of course!
+* As of version 1.7.0, the `shorewall` firewall (front-end) is included and enabled.
+If you wish to run e.g. a web server on your B3, please remember to add the appropriate firewall rules (see my wiki page [here](https://github.com/sakaki-/archlinux-on-b3/wiki/Set-Up-Your-B3-as-a-WiFi-Gateway-Server) for some further information).
+ * Please note that the firewall, as initially configured, will allow `ssh` traffic on the `wan` port also.
+Note also that `sshd` (see `/etc/ssh/ssdh_config`) is initially configured to _allow_ password-based login for `root` (you may wish to change this, once you have created at least one regular user with the ability to `su` to `root`).
+* If you have a WiFi-enabled B3, the corresponding network interface is named `wlan0` (there is a `udev` rule that does this, namely `/etc/udev/rules.d/70-net-name-use-custom.rules`).
+Please note that this rule will **not** work correctly if you have more than one WiFi adaptor on your B3 (an unusual case).
+* The WiFi settings are controlled by `hostapd`, and my be modified by editing `/etc/hostapd.conf`.
+I recommend that you at least change the passphrase (if you have a WiFi-enabled B3)!
 * If you have a USB key larger than the minimum 4GB, after writing the image you can easily extend the size of the third partition (using `fdisk` and `resize2fs`), so you have more space to work in.
 See [these instructions](http://geekpeek.net/resize-filesystem-fdisk-resize2fs/), for example.

 ## <a name="hdd_install">Installing Arch Linux on your B3's Internal Drive (Optional)